Robust Gaussian Process Regression Based on Iterative Trimming: Robust Gaussian Process Regression

-As mentioned in the introduction, Gaussian distribution is susceptible to extreme values.
-To alleviate their influence, one can keep $f$ as a realization of the Gaussian process but use alternative observation models for $\epsilon$, e.g., Student's t distribution, whose long tail can lower the significance of the points with large deviation.
-However, note that $p(y)$, as the convolution of a Gaussian ($f$) and a Student's t distribution ($\epsilon$), does not have an explicit form.
-Therefore, the likelihood and the conditional posterior are no longer analytically tractable but require the approximate inference techniques, which are generally challenging in both methodology and computation.
+As mentioned in the introduction, inferences with GPs are susceptible to outliers, which return extremely low likelihood under the Gaussian distribution.
+To alleviate their influence, one can keep $f$ as a realization of the GP but use alternative observation models for $\epsilon$, e.g., Student-$t$ distribution, whose long tail can lower the significance of the points with large deviation.
+However, note that $p(y)$, as the convolution of a Gaussian and a Student-$t$ distribution, does not have an explicit form.
+Therefore, the likelihood and the conditional posterior are no longer analytically tractable hence requiring approximate inference techniques, which are generally more challenging in both implementation and computation.

-In the following, we present our new method ITGP, which tries to keep the simplicity of the standard Gaussian process but improve the robustness with the presence of extreme outliers.
+In the following, we present our new method ITGP, which aims to sustain the simplicity of the standard GP and strengthen the robustness simultaneously.